 NASS and the National Trainers Federation (NTF) negotiate the minimum pay and conditions for Stable Staff employed by licensed trainers.
 The minimum terms agreed are set out in the Memorandum of Agreement (MoA).
 This means the MoA applies to all Stable Staff employed by a licensed trainer but not Stable Staff working in unlicensed yards.
 For the current MoA click here.
 Other matters relating to the employment of Stable Staff are governed by contracts and the law.

 Your trainer has a responsibility to register you on the BHA Register of Stable Staff within 24 hours of you starting your employment.
-Please ensure you complete a form (called an SER1).
+Please ensure you complete this form (called an SER1).
 If you do not complete this form you might not be covered by the Racing Industry and Accidents Benefits Scheme (RIABS) - for more information about RIABS see below.

 Your employer should give you a written contract within 2 months of you starting work.
 Contracts for Stable Staff usually cover: start date, rate of pay, personal protective clothing (body protectors, skull caps etc), accommodation, notice periods, health & safety etc.